srirampc/pwp/content/blog/2011/05-03_seminar_presentation.md

 Ph.D.
 Seminar is a mandatory 4-credit course required for getting through the Ph.D qualifier.
 A grade of minimum 8 is required for qualification.
 Title of my seminar is _Construction of Gene Networks from Expression Profiles_.
 Seminar is mostly a literature review of the topic.
 Structure learning had been of my interest for quite a while, and I thought I would be wetting my feet with a review of Gene networks construction.
 I discuss here mostly about the preparation and soft-skills.
-About the topic itself, my report is [here][report-pdf].

 ## Report Writing